 The first step contains the right choice of the main element in the picture.
 This could be a remarkable mountain peak or the place where the sun sets.
 Afterwards, it is really important to find natural objects, which lead the eye to this spot.
 This can be a river, a trail or further natural lines.

-Timing: The perfect Moment
+Better Images: The perfect Moment

 The quality of a picture is highly dependend on the right timing.
 It creates the disered light atmosphere, which is the most important part of landscape photography.
 It’s the light that defines a image.